inko-lang/inko/docs/source/guides/syntax.md

 expression as TypeName
 ```

-The `as` keyword has a higher precedence than the binary and logical operators,
+The `as` keyword has the same precedence as binary operators.
+This means that
-meaning that this:
+this:

 ```inko
 10 + 5 as ToString